Russia examines all possible reasons for Black Sea jet crash

 More than 3,000 rescue workers on 32 ships — including over 100 divers flown in from across Russia — were searching the crash site at sea and along the shore, the Defense Ministry said.
 Helicopters, drones and submersibles were being used to help spot bodies and debris.
 Powerful spotlights were brought in so the operation could continue all night.

-Emergency crews found fragments of the plane about 1.5 kilometers (1 mile) from shore.
-By Sunday evening, rescue teams had recovered 11 bodies and Transport Minister Maxim Sokolov said fragments of other bodies were also found.
+Emergency crews found fragments of the plane about 1 mile from shore.
+By Sunday evening, rescue teams had recovered 11 bodies, and Transport Minister Maxim Sokolov said fragments of other bodies were also found.

 Asked if a terror attack was a possibility, Sokolov said investigators were looking into every possible reason for the crash.
 Several experts noted factors that suggested a terror attack, such as the crew's failure to report any malfunction and the fact that plane debris was scattered over a wide area.